Barnet Property Investment: Best Buy-to-Let Areas 2025

 Source: ONS Earnings and Hours Worked dataset

-For buy-to-let investors, these high price-to-income ratios typically translate to significantly lower rental yields compared to other parts of the UK.
+For buy-to-let investors, these high price-to-income ratios typically translate to significantly lower rental yields compared to other parts of the UK, such as the average rents in Manchester or areas with the highest rents in Birmingham.
 This is creating a compounding effect of low supply of new rental properties, putting more pressure on local rents and affordability.

 How Much Deposit to Buy a House in Barnet?